 No trip to Egypt is complete without seeing Luxor, which is why many luxury Egypt tours include experiences in this historic city.
 Standing in southern Egypt and flanking the Nile in a luxury Nile cruise, Luxor, also known as Thebes or the “City of a Hundred Gates,” was the capital of the country in ancient times.
 It’s often deemed the world’s most impressive outdoor museum and for good reason.
 It’s where you’ll discover an abundance of tombs, monuments, temples, and ruins.

 To avoid feeling rushed, you’ll need at least two days to explore Luxor and its treasures.
 Before taking a Luxor day tour to delve into this age-old city, however, spend an hour or so in the Luxor Museum for a refresher course in Egyptian history.
 With the basics under your belt, you’ll have a better understanding when you visit the Karnak and Luxor ruins, Valley of the Kings, Tomb of Queen Nefertari, Colossi of Memnon, Temple Hatshepsut, and the other classical, must-see sights that embody the city.

 Situated on the east bank in Karnak, this Hilton resort features fabulous views of Luxor and the Nile River.
-The upscale property boasts eight restaurants and bars, two infinity pools, a spa and fitness center, and library.
+The upscale property boasts eight restaurants and bars, two infinity pools, a spa and fitness center, and a library.
 Guests rave about the comfy beds and well-prepared breakfast buffet, and the spa is not to be missed.

 Positioned on the Nile, this Luxor hotel dates back to 1886 and marries Colonial design with classic Egyptian details.
 Rich colors adorn the 86 guest rooms and six suites, some of which provide stunning river views.
 Five dining and drinking spaces including a bar with live piano music prompt guests to dine in-house after a long day touring Luxor’s historic sites.